micksatana/line-api-cli-nodejs/README.md

 ## Short summary

-LINE API CLI will help you work with your LINE-API-related projects faster.
-You do not need to switch between a web browser and IDE.
+LINE API CLI helps you to work with LINE-API-related projects faster as you do not need to switch between a web browser and IDE ( after your first-time setup :P ).
+If you already a hardcore "Terminal/Console" fanboy, it will reduce your time typing same long cURL commands to work with the APIs.
 You can focus working in your IDE with developer-friendly command line interface.

 ### Available commands, operations, and options

  - `line`
     - `init`
     - `token`